- Standing Rules & By-Laws Chair

 The officers listed in Section 1 shall be elected by majority vote of the registered votes received by the election deadline.
 Formal installation of the officers may occur at the CMTA Annual Meeting.
 The officers’ terms shall be two (2) years or until their successors have been elected and installed.
 Open elections will be held for each position on rotating years.
 The election for the President and Secretary/Treasurer will be held one year; the election for Vice President the following year.

 A vacancy occurring in an elective office following installation shall be filled by a vote of the Board of Directors of the Association.

 SECTION 4.
 President.

-The Treasurer shall monitor the association's financial transactions to require compliance with previously established procedure for receipt, disbursement, and keeping of organization funds and all records and investment in connection therewith.
-The Treasurer shall recommend an annual operating budget to the Board of Directors of the Association for approval and presentation to the general membership for adoption at the Annual Meeting of the Association.
-The Treasurer shall supervise third party contracts involving financial transactions and chair the Membership and Budget Committees.
+The Secretary/Treasurer shall record the minutes of the Annual Meeting, the meetings of the Board of Directors of the Association, all special meetings, and shall give notice of all meetings required in these Bylaws.
+The Secretary/Treasurer shall be responsible for all official correspondence.
+The Secretary/Treasurer shall monitor the association's financial transactions to require compliance with previously established procedure for receipt, disbursement, and keeping of organization funds and all records and investment in connection therewith.
+The Secretary/Treasurer shall recommend an annual operating budget to the Board of Directors of the Association for approval and presentation to the general membership for adoption at the Annual Meeting of the Association.
+The Secretary/Treasurer shall supervise third party contracts involving financial transactions and chair the Membership and Budget Committees.

 The President will move automatically to Immediate Past President once a new President is installed.
-The Immediate Past President will chair the Nominating Committee and be in charge of updating the By-laws and the Standing Rules when changes are required.
+The Immediate Past President will maintain responsibility of updating the By-laws and the Standing Rules when changes are required.

 Article VII - Board of Directors